Self-Evolution Learning for Mixup: Enhance Data Augmentation on Few-Shot Text Classification Tasks: Method

-In the first stage of self-evolution learning (\textbf{SE}), we divide thetraining data into two datasets according to the degree of difficulty.
-Given a training set $D$, we calculate the difficulty level of each sample using the mentioned above (Eq.\ref{eq:3}) and use the median degree of difficulty as the criterion for partitioning the dataset.
-Then, we assign samples with degree of difficulty greater than the median to the easy-to-learn dataset $D_{easy}$, and samples with degree of difficulty less than the median to the hard-to-learn dataset $D_{hard}$.
+In the first stage of self-evolution learning (SE), we divide the training data into two datasets according to the degree of difficulty.
+Given a training set $D$, we calculate the degree of difficulty of each sample as mentioned in Eq.\ref{eq:3}.
+Then, we use the median of the degree of difficulty to partition the dataset: we assign samples with a degree of difficulty less than the median to the easy-to-learn dataset $D_{easy}$, and samples with the degree of difficulty greater than the median to the hard-to-learn dataset $D_{hard}$.

-In the second stage of self-evolution learning, we condult mixup from $D_{easy}$ to $D_{hard}$.
+In the second stage of self-evolution learning, we conduct mixup from $D_{easy}$ to $D_{hard}$.
 For easy-to-learn data, we perform mixup operations on the $D_{easy}$.
-Given a sample $x_i$ from $D_{easy}$, we search for the most similar sample $x_j$ from $D_{easy}$ and mix them up as Eq.\ref{eq:1} and Eq.\ref{eq:2}, where similarity measured by cosine similarity.
-The data selected according to the above process is then used for mixup, and the resulting generated data is added to the model training.
-In the hard-to-learn dataset, we follow the same way that select two most similar samples and mixup to compose a pseudo sample, The sample serve as a new sample to augment the training data.
+Given a sample $x_i$ from $D_{easy}$, we search for the most similar sample $x_j$ in $D_{easy}$, where the similarity is measured by cosine similarity.
+Then, we mix the two samples up by interpolating the inputs ($x_i$ and $x_j$) and labels ($y_i$ and $y_j$) as Eq.\ref{eq:1} and Eq.\ref{eq:2}.
+The data selected according to the above process is then used for training, and the resulting generated data is added to the model training.
+In the hard-to-learn dataset, we follow the same way that selects two most similar samples and mixup to compose a pseudo sample.
+The sample serves as a new sample to augment the training data.
 Algorithm 1 summarizes the above procedure.